greatericontop/weaponmaster/README.md

 - 2x Blaze Rod
 - 1x Netherite Leggings
 - 1x Magma Cream
-- 1x Diamond Sword (must be full durability and unenchanted)
+- 1x Diamond Sword (you need to make a new one - it must be full durability and unenchanted)
 - 1x End Crystal

 ![](assets/warlock.png)